scmacdon/AWSBlog/README.md

 The **greeting.html** file is the form that lets a user submit data to the **GreetingController**.
 This form uses Spring Thymeleaf, which is Java template technology and can be used in Spring Boot applications.
 A benefit of using Spring Thymeleaf is you can submit form data as objects to Spring Controllers.
 For more information, see https://www.thymeleaf.org/.

 The **result.html** file is used as a view returned by the controller after the user submits the data.
-In this example, it simply displays the Id value and the message.
+In this example, it displays the **Id** value and the message.
 By the time the view is displayed, the data is already persisted in the DynamoDB table.

 #### Greeting HTML file